Invest money: This is how a mathematician made a 366% profit-breakinglatest.news-Breaking Latest News

-We’re currently testing machine translations of articles by our US colleagues at Insider.
+We are currently testing machine translations of articles by our US colleagues at Insider as an added service to our readers.
 This article has been automatically translated and reviewed by an editor.
 We welcome feedback at the end of the article.

 Before becoming a stock trader, Sunny Harris was a computer programmer and had a master’s degree in mathematics.
 Today she successfully invests money in the stock market.
 In 1974 she founded a small computer graphics software company with three other partners.
 She retired in 1980 at the age of 30 after selling her shares in the company.
 Then she wanted to invest her money.